What's Biting You?

 Black flies are very small, gnat-like insects that often gather in swarms.
 They lay eggs in running water and their larvae attach themselves to rocks.
 Black flies tend to be present in the park in spring until about June but can also appear during cool fall weather.
 Bites from the females cause painful itching and swelling that can last for several days or even weeks.
 Head nets are recommended during black fly season.
 Luckily, North American black flies do not transmit disease to humans.

 The stable fly is the main biting fly at Pictured Rocks beaches and along the shore in mid to late summer, especially on warm humid days with a south wind.
 The stable fly looks like a small house fly, but it can inflict a painful bite, usually on its victim's legs and ankles.
 Both the male and female bite, but they also feed on pollen.
 Unlike the other biting insects, the larvae of the stable fly are terrestrial, and live in and eat decaying vegetation that washes up along the shore.
 Stable flies are not known to transmit disease in humans, but are annoying enough to drive people away from beaches when they are numerous.

 Insect repellent does not work on stable flies.
-Long pants, long-sleeved shirts and socks are recommended when stable flies are active.
+Since they target legs and ankles, loose-fitting long pants and thick socks are recommended when stable flies are active.